• Sati

 Section 2: African women face disproportionately more health-related challenges than women in the rest of the world

-Let’s walk through the health-related challenges African women face versus women in other parts of the world by observing:
+Let’s walk through the health-related challenges African women face versus women in other parts of the world by examining:

 Menstrual Health

-In 6 of 11 countries studied by the BBC, women on minimum wage spend between 3-13% of their monthly salary to buy two packets of sanitary towels, the average a woman needs each month.
+A BBC study across 11 African countries found that women earning minimum wage spend between 3–13% of their monthly income on two packs of sanitary towels, the average requirement.

-One woman explained that she could previously purchase sanitary pads when they cost 4.88 Ghanaian cedis ($0.45) per pack.
+One woman recounted how she could previously purchase sanitary pads for 4.88 Ghanaian cedis ($0.45) per pack.

-But when the government increased taxes on sanitary products, a single packet increased to 20 cedis ($1.84), pushing them above her means.
+But, when the government imposed higher taxes on sanitary products, prices surged to 20 cedis ($1.84) per pack, placing them well above her means.

 Why taxation on feminine hygiene products matters

-In 2004, Kenya became the first country in the world to remove tax on period products.
-In 2016 it went further and removed tax on raw materials used to manufacture sanitary pads.
+In 2004, it became the first country to remove taxes on period products.
+In 2016, it went even further, scrapping taxes on raw materials used to manufacture sanitary pads.

 The impact of period poverty on African women

-Outside of trading sex or other forms of work for pads, women resort to alternatives, such as chicken feathers, mud, and newspapers, or reusable pads like old clothes and pieces of blankets.
+Some report exchanging sex for funds to purchase pads, while others resort to alternatives like chicken feathers, mud, newspapers, or reusable materials like old clothes and pieces of blankets.

-The lack of adequate sanitation facilities in schools and public places further complicates menstrual hygiene management.
+The lack of proper sanitation facilities in schools and public places further complicates menstrual hygiene management.

-This scarcity results in frequent school absences for girls during their periods, disrupting their education and future employment opportunities.
-Early school dropout often leads to early marriage and childbearing, limiting a girl’s economic potential.
+Girls frequently miss school during their periods, disrupting their education and increasing the likelihood of dropping out.
+Early school dropout often leads to early marriage and childbearing, limiting economic opportunities and trapping women in cycles of poverty.

-In workplaces, insufficient sanitary facilities hamper productivity, causing wage loss and hindering career advancement.
+In workplaces, inadequate sanitary facilities reduce productivity, resulting in wage loss and additional barriers to career advancement.

 Fertility and Adolescent Pregnancy

 Published texts, talks, and podcasts often harp on Africa’s rapidly growing population.
-It is expected to nearly double by 2050 to 2.5B and is forecasted to be home to 1 in 3 youth (between 15 and 35) globally.
+It is expected to nearly double by 2050 to 2.5B, making it home to 1 in 3 youth (aged 15-35) globally.

 The only way these statistics can be achieved is through high birth rates.

-Birth rates in Sub-Saharan Africa have decreased over time, yet remain significantly higher than other regions.
+While birth rates in Sub-Saharan Africa have declined over time, they remain significantly higher than in other regions.

-Additionally, like period poverty, adolescent pregnancy limits access to education, employment, and financial independence.
+Moreover, like period poverty, adolescent pregnancy creates barriers to education, employment, and financial independence.

 1. Rate of child marriage